Sore Muscles? • Helpful Tips to Prevent DOMS

 Basically, if your muscles are overworked, this can lead to muscle stiffness and tiny tears in the muscle fibers, called microtears.
 Even well-trained marathon runners will experience aches and pains after their first squash match.
 This comes as no surprise, given that they are not used to the movements.

 The reason you feel so fatigued is small micro-injuries to the muscles.
 These injuries increase the concentration of inflammatory markers in your blood, causing lymph to leak into the muscles through the tiny tears.
 This makes your muscles swell and lengthen – that’s when you feel DOMS.

 Thus, what we think of as sore muscles are nothing other than the lengthening of the muscles, which we perceive as pain.
 Eccentric exercise (e.g. walking downhill, negative resistance training), plyometric training (like jumping) or fast sprints, with abrupt changes of direction, can lead to sore muscles.

 Generally, your muscles do not feel sore immediately after your workout, but a few hours later.
 Peak soreness is usually between 24 and 48 hours after your workout.
-But don’t worry, most of the time the aching goes away relatively quickly.
+But don’t worry, most of the time muscle pain goes away relatively quickly.
 The worst soreness should be gone within a week.

 So, sore muscles are nothing other than tiny injuries to your muscles.
 But your body is clever: It rebuilds the damaged tissue and, in the process, increases your body’s level of performance.
 Provided that you give your body sufficient time to recover, of course.

 YOUR MUSCLES WILL GET USED TO IT